course-details-portlet

 Learning methods and activities

-Lectures, seminars and excercises or semester assignments.
+Lectures, seminars and exercises or semester assignments.
 The lectures and exercises are in English when students who do not speak Norwegian take the course.
-If the teaching is given in English the Examination papers will be given in English only.
-Students are free to choose Norwegian or English for written assessments.
+If the teaching is given in English, the examination papers will be given in English only.
+Students are free to choose Norwegian or English for the exam and the written assessments.

 Compulsory assignments